SNEWS2/snewpy/paper.md

 huge increase in our understanding of the explosions of massive stars, nuclear physics under extreme conditions, and the fundamental properties of neutrinos.
-However there is a large gulf between supernova simulations and the corresponding signals in detectors which make any comparison between theory and observation, as well as between different detectors, very difficult.
+However there is a large gulf between supernova simulations and the corresponding signals in detectors, making comparisons between theory and observation, as well as between different detectors, very difficult.
 The SNEWPY code connects supernova simulations with the SNOwGLoBES software [@SNOwGLoBES], allowing users to calculate expected